nakagami/pyfirebirdsql/README.rst

    $ pytohn manage.py test

-On the other hand you can use it with Firebird3 wire protocol 13 (Srp authentication and wire encryption) with default firebird.conf
+On the other hand, you can use it with Firebird3 wire protocol 13 (Srp authentication and wire encryption) with default firebird.conf